sahibjotsingh/remote-wand/README.md

 # Remote Wand
 A RESTful API for Wand, a simple ImageMagick binding for Python.
-Features resizing, cropping and color enhancement.
+Features include resizing, cropping and color enhancement.

 # Built With
 1. Django REST framework